 7. Misspelled or Missing Bank Names

-Fake checks frequently include fictitious addresses or P.O. box numbers in place of the bank’s actual address.
+Fake checks frequently include fictitious addresses or P.O.
+Box numbers in place of the bank’s actual address.
 Some poor-quality fakes even spell the bank’s name incorrectly.
 You can determine whether a bank printed on a check is legitimate by using the FDIC BankFind service or by calling the bank using the information provided on its official website.

 Additionally, a genuine check should have the logo of the issuing bank.
 If the check contains a logo for a bank you’ve never heard of — especially one with a generic name like “National Bank” — or if the logo is faded or otherwise irregular, it is most likely forged.